Kalyvara/NXTheme-CHROMA/README.md

 **Layout variants**

-- **default:** rounded game cards.
+- **Default:** rounded game cards.
 This layout leaves enough room to put a custom background image.
-- **default w/ sidebar for applet icons**
+- **Default w/ sidebar for applet icons**
-- **compact:** rounded 1:1 icons.
+- **Compact:** rounded 1:1 icons.
 When a game is highlighted, its label overlaps the game's image.
 - **1:1 regular:** big squared 1:1 icons.
 The focus animation when a game is highlighted is similar to what can be seen in SteamOS' Big Picture Mode.
 - **1:1 cards:** squared game cards